aiguy1010/obj2mdl/README.md

 =====
 Place this folder inside the Urho3D project directory (the same directory that contains the `bin` folder).
-Place all `.obj` files that you would like to add to your Urho3D project into the `objs` folder, and run,
+Place all `.obj` files that you would like to add to your Urho3D project into the `objs` folder, and, in the
+same folder as this README, run,

     ./obj2mdl

-in the same directory as this README.
-Converted .mdl will then be added to your projects `bin/Data/Models` directory, and can be loaded into Urho3D using a commands like,
+Converted .mdl will then be added to your project's `bin/Data/Models` directory, and can be loaded into Urho3D using code like,

     Node* myNode = scene_->CreateChild("SampleNode");
     myNode->SetPosition( Vector3(0.0f, 0.0f, 0.0f) );